SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/extend-app-cf.md

 5. Wait a few minutes untill the application is fully undeployed and the successmessage is displayed

-6. In the SAP Business Application Studio, choose Service Center and select `incidents-api-access`.
+6. In the SAP Build Code, choose Service Center(as shown in screenshot below) and select `incidents-api-access`.
   ![service-center](../../images/add-remote-service/extend-app-cf/service-center.png)

 7. Enter the Serivce path `/sap/opu/odata/sap/API_BUSINESS_PARTNER` and choose `connect`.